traversable/schema/packages/valibot/README.md

 #### Notes

 - Better performance than `v.is`, `v.parse` and `v.safeParse`
-- Works in any environment that supports defining functions using the `Function` constructor
+- Works in any environment that supports defining functions using the `Function` constructor, including (as of May 2025) [Cloudflare workers](https://github.com/cloudflare/workerd/pull/4142) 🎉
-- Generated functions **will not work on Cloudflare workers** due to a CSP that blocks the use of `Function`

 #### Performance comparison